rlwimi/major-input/README.md

 #### Accessibility

-While I consider this UI to be an attempt to increase accessibility in some sense, real Accessibility has not been considered beyond what's there from UIKit out of the box.
+While I consider this UI to be an attempt to increase lowercase accessibility, real Accessibility has not been considered beyond what's there from UIKit out of the box.
 I imagine the official WWDC app addresses accessibility well, and replicating its functionality is a non-priority.
-But I am certainly interested in novel ways and ideas about how this app can be improved and adapated to be more accessible.
+But if you have feedback about how this app can be made more accessible, or accessible in some novel way, please let me know.

-#### Get in touch

-If you want to sponsor development, and/or if you or your organization owns content and want to see it in this app, please get in touch with me.